 Depending on what third-party software your keyboard or mouse relies on, you should check if the software can run correctly and is up-to-date enough to work with the latest Windows Update.

 For example, if you are using any peripherals from Razer, you may want to check if there is an update to the Razer Synapse.
-Download and install the latest version software from your keyboard or mouse manufacturer’s website and see if it fixes the issue.
+Download and install the latest version software from your keyboard or mouse manufacturer’s website and check if it fixes the issue.

-Run mouse and keyboard troubleshooter in Windows 10
+Run mouse and keyboard troubleshooter

 - Select Update & Security.